-SoFi Money® allows tracking of all of those costs and more.
-The cash management account gives a digital peek at niches of spending and patterns.
+SoFi Checking and Savings® allows tracking of all of those costs and more.
+The checking and savings account gives a digital peek at niches of spending and patterns.

-And anyone who opens a SoFi Money® account unlocks the door to SoFi membership and all its perks.
+And anyone who opens a SoFi Checking and Savings® account unlocks the door to SoFi membership and all its perks.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 SoFi members with direct deposit can earn up to 2.00% annual percentage yield (APY) interest on all account balances in their Checking and Savings accounts (including Vaults).
 Members without direct deposit will earn 1.00% APY on all account balances in Checking and Savings (including Vaults).
 Interest rates are variable and subject to change at any time.
 Rate of 2.00% APY is current as of 08/12/2022.
 Additional information can be found at http://www.sofi.com/legal/banking-rate-sheet